Legal Landmarks Guided Tours

 Justice may be blind, but the Met has more than meets the eye

-The Metropolitan Museum of Art is the preeminent art museum in the western hemisphere thanks to the ambition and drive of some of Gilded Age New York’s leading lawyers (and their art-loving clients).
+The Metropolitan Museum of Art is the preeminent art museum in the Western Hemisphere thanks to the ambition and drive of some of Gilded Age New York’s leading lawyers (and their art-loving clients).

 Nearly as astounding as the art on display are the stories of how the museum came to own its myriad masterpieces — and the scandalous instances when the Met has had to give them back.

-In the Met’s magnificent galleries, chart the connections between works of art that are separated by centuries and continents but united by genius, beauty, and property law.
+In the Met’s magnificent galleries, we’ll chart the connections between works of art that are separated by centuries and continents but united by genius, beauty, and property law.

 Ascend the Met’s iconic steps and discover: